 A deeper connection with nature

 Why I guide: Nature has always been a place of grounding and renewal for me.
-Being a certified Forest Therapy Guide allows me to help others experience that same sense of peace, connection, and inner spaciousness.
+Being a Certified Forest Therapy Guide allows me to help others experience that same sense of peace, connection, and inner spaciousness.
 My approach is warm, supportive, and rooted in the belief that nature meets each of us exactly where we are.

 “Stacey’s Forest Therapy Walk was truly beautiful.
 I was way out of my comfort zone being out in the cold, but I realized it was just the medicine I needed.
 Her guidance felt gentle and grounding, and the way she offered invitations to explore felt so welcoming and easy.
 I felt safe.
 I felt held by the trees.
 I felt deeply welcome.
 Thank you, Stacey for an experience that I look forward to revisiting again and again. ”